-Kevin saw that Marcus, a paraplegic since 2003, struggling through the rough terrain in his conventional wheelchair, sapping his energy and stamina.
+Kevin saw Marcus, a paraplegic since 2003, struggling through the rough terrain in his conventional wheelchair, sapping his energy and stamina.
 Just wanting to make it easier for Marcus, Kevin, a product design engineer, set himself a challenge; to develop a device that would increase Marcus' mobility and give him freedom of movement so that he could compete as an equal.

 Kevin’s extensive research led him to proven, self-balancing technology.
-Through several years of development while still doing design work for his regular clients, Kevin has utilised this technology to create an active, moving seat control system.
+Through several years of development while still doing design work for his regular clients Kevin utilised this technology to create an active, moving seat control system.
 Using upper body mobility or core muscle strength, the driver can lean forward and the Ogo moves forward, when he or she leans back the Ogo stops or reverses.
 When they lean to the side, the Ogo moves in the new direction - including turning on its own axis.

 Kevin has overseen three major prototype designs, making changes as he came to understand the restrictions that comes with limited movement and mobility.
 Marcus, who has a background in engineering, has been our eager test pilot from the beginning.
 He has been pushing the Ogo to it's limits, providing Kevin with valuable feedback on performance and design ideas.

 Many folks with varying abilities and disabilities have tested the Ogo with instant delight.
 Just look at their smiles in our videos.
 A smile of new possibilities, freedom, independence, job and recreation opportunities.
 We call it the Ogo smile.

 It doesn't stop with the Ogo!
 The more he gets immersed into the world of personal mobility the more Kevin realised how under-provided it is.
 This has given him more innovative ideas to help change people's lives.
 Kevin aims to develop these ideas by creating a range of other Ogo products and accessories to make life easier and more exciting in the world of mobility.
 More to come...